 Two children playing in proximity with minimal interaction among them is what a parallel play looks like.
 It is characterized by the egocentric behavior of a child and a disinterest to coordinate with the activities of their playmate.

 During parallel play, toddlers may or may not share the same toy, but there is a constant impersonation of each other throughout the play.
 This improves a child’s observational and social learning skills.
 For instance, when one child plays with dough, you may see the other one doing the same.
 Imitation is an advanced sign of parallel play that implies progression towards the next stage of a child’s development, namely the interactive play stage.
 You will see this as well within performances from toddlers.
-For example, a christmas concert of toddlers singing Jingle Bells one toddler may look at their neighbor to mimic what they are doing with their hands.
+For example, a christmas concert of toddlers singing or dancing on Jingle Bells, a toddler may look at their neighbor to mimic what they are doing with their hands.

 Importance Of Parallel Play

 Although it may seem like there isn’t much happening during parallel play, it is a bridge towards more complex interactions in a child’s life (3).
 Around the age of two, as the child is still being introduced to people outside the family, they are usually overcome by fear and mistrust.
 Parallel play helps them take their initial step towards socialization.
 By being close to another person and participating in similar activities, they begin to dissolve their walls of doubt towards society.

 Furthermore, parallel play also enables your child to learn new skills.
 During the course of mimicking others, you may observe your child has picked up on their vocabulary or have even updated their reasoning skills.
 This stage bridges the gap between solitary play and interactive play.